 This is where clinic choice matters most.
 Deeper skin tones, common across the Gulf and South Asian communities in Dubai, carry more active melanin.
 The wrong laser setting can burn or, worse, trigger more pigment and leave a darker mark than the one being treated.
 That risk is the single biggest reason to vet a clinic carefully.

 Safer routes for richer skin include lower-energy Pico and Q-switched lasers, conservative peels, and longer, gentler courses.
 A clinician experienced with Fitzpatrick type IV to VI skin will test a small patch first and build energy slowly.
+Worth separating from pigmentation before booking anything: stretch marks are scars rather than pigment, and the types of stretch marks read differently again on deeper skin.
 Look for skin specialists who state their experience with deeper skin tones.
 If a clinic offers one aggressive setting for everyone, that is a reason to walk away.
+The same caution applies to stretch marks treatment in Dubai, where ablative laser settings carry the same pigment risk on deeper skin.

 Top Dubai areas for hyperpigmentation treatment